 Located on the banks of the Khan river, the Apsara Rive Droite is one of the newest additions to Luang Prabang's hotels.

-This is one of our favourite hotels in Luang Prabang - very stylish and with a wonderful infinity swimming pool overlooking the gardens.
+This is one of our favorite hotels in Luang Prabang - very stylish and with a wonderful infinity swimming pool overlooking the gardens.
 It has a peaceful and relaxing atmosphere.